xtekky/gpt4free/docs/async_client.md

 ## Initializing the Client

-To utilize the G4F AsyncClient, create a new instance.
-Below is an example showcasing custom providers:
+To utilize the G4F `AsyncClient`, you need to create a new instance.
+Below is an example showcasing how to initialize the client with custom providers:

 ```python
 from g4f.client import AsyncClient